Narayan-cpu/Wheather_API_PRJ/README.md

 ## Overview

-The Weather Map API Project provides real-time weather information for any location using the OpenWeatherMap API.
+The Weather Map API Project provides real-time weather information for any location using the StormGlass API and OpenCageData API.
 Users can input a city name to get current weather details, including temperature, humidity, and wind speed.

 ![Screenshot (335)](https://github.com/user-attachments/assets/5af8504b-67d4-4c27-aab8-cd716995b939)